-The main differences between the intended implementation and budget expenditures for the 2023-24 school year were a direct result of certificated and classified staff negotiated salary increases.
-Substitute teacher costs were less then allocated due to the district providing resident substitutes at the sites.
-Materials were purchased by the district for AVID strategies allowing the site funds to be spent on other areas as needed.
+The main differences between the intended implementation and budget expenditures were a direct result of certificated and classified staff negotiated salary increases.
+Substitute teacher costs were less then allocated due to the support from the district office for teachers attending offered trainings being covered by various departments.
+Excess of materials that were purchased by the district for college/career readiness in previous years were utilized and thus, reduced the amount needed for this year.
 The after school Extended Learning Opportunity sessions was funded by the district, thus allowing the funds allocated to be used for other areas of need.
+Community Schools also funded the ELD ELO session to support EL learners reducing the amount that was spent with site funds.